Caregiver: Caregiver stress

 The physical, emotional and financial consequences for the family caregiver can be overwhelming.
 Caregivers responsible for an individual with a psychiatric disorder can be subject to violence.
 Elderly caregivers appear to be at particular risk.
 Respite can provide a much needed temporary break from the often exhausting challenges faced by the family caregiver.

 Respite is the service most often requested by family caregivers, yet it is in critically short supply, inaccessible, or unaffordable regardless of the age or disability of the individual needing assistance.
 While the focus has been on making sure families have the option of providing care at home, little attention has been paid to the needs of the family caregivers who make this possible.

 Without respite, not only can families suffer economically and emotionally, caregivers themselves may face serious health and social risks as a result of stress associated with continuous care-giving.
-Three fifths of family caregivers age 19-64 surveyed recently by the Commonwealth Fund reported fair or poor health, one or more chronic conditions, or a disability, compared with only one-third of non-caregivers.
+Three fifths of family caregivers age 19–64 surveyed recently by the Commonwealth Fund reported fair or poor health, one or more chronic conditions, or a disability, compared with only one-third of non-caregivers.

 In the United States today there are approximately 61.6 million people (referenced above) who are caring at home for family members including elderly parents, and spouses and children with disabilities and/or chronic illnesses.
 Without this home-care, most of these cared for loved ones would require permanent placement in institutions or health care facilities at great cost to society.

 A 2021 Cochrane review found that remotely delivered interventions including support, training and information may reduce the burden for the informal caregiver and improve their depressive symptoms.
 However, there is no certain evidence that they improve health-related quality of life.
 The findings are based on moderate certainty evidence from 26 studies.
+Recent reviews have shown that digital tools such as mobile apps, online platforms, and remote monitoring systems can help reduce caregiver stress and burden and improve emotional well-being.
+For example, a 2025 study found that informal caregivers who engaged in repeated self-disclosure to a social robot experienced reduced stress and loneliness, improved mood, and greater acceptance of their caregiving roles, suggesting potential benefits of social robots as emotional support tools for caregivers.